Generic Name: sodium fluoride (SOE-dee-um FLOOR-ide)

 Preventing cavities in children older than 6 months of age when the amount of fluoride in the water supply is too low.

-Fluor-A-Day drops is a mineral.
+Fluor-A-Day drops are a mineral.
 It works by strengthening the teeth and decreasing the effects of acid and bacteria on the teeth.

 Do NOT use Fluor-A-Day drops if:

 - you are allergic to any ingredient in Fluor-A-Day drops